joshfeldstein/joshfeldstein.github.io/_posts/2019-02-18-swimming-and-diving.markdown

 “Yeah, I was actually talking to Pitt and Penn State for diving, and I train at Pitt right now, so I didn’t want anything too familiar,” Johns said.
 “I wanted a new experience and Penn State just wasn’t the right fit for me and WVU just threw their offer at me.”

 Johns has had an amazing experience with the Mt.
 Lebanon diving program and thanks his past coaches and teammates as he continues his journey in the diving field.
-Johns knows why West Virginia chose him to be their next big dive,r and he is ready to put in the work and time it takes to be the next Mountaineer legend.
+Johns knows why West Virginia chose him to be their next big diver and he is ready to put in the work and time it takes to be the next Mountaineer legend.

 “I feel like the kind of diver West Virginia is getting is someone that will work extremely hard all the time and is going to put in 110 percent effort in everything they do,” Johns said.